Continuous Test Orchestration And Execution Platform Online

-11 Best Unit Testing Frameworks For Selenium Automation
+11 Best Test Automation Frameworks for Selenium

 In every software development life cycle (SDLC), unit testing is considered as the first level of testing, which is performed before integration testing.
 Earlier, manual methods were used to carry out unit testing of an app, which was very time consuming and hectic.
 However, with time, automation has taken the place of manual approaches that make it easier for programmers to perform unit tests quickly.